-- i.
-Each student who suspends on health grounds should provide a certificate from the College Doctor advising that this is necessary. - j.
-Any active disciplinary procedures should be suspended during a period of absence through ill-health, although this should not preclude their resumption if, having been judged fit to return to full-time study, fails to meet the required standard of application and progress. - k.
-One term before the anticipated return, a medical certificate should be provided indicating that the student is fit to begin preparation for a return to study. - Upon receipt of such a medical certificate the Academic Office will notify tutors, who should at this point establish contact with the student to agree the form in which he or she should provide evidence of their academic fitness to return to their programme of study m.
-A final medical certificate indicating that the student is fully fit to return to full-time study, setting out, if appropriate, any special adjustments that may need to be made, should be provided in sufficient time before the anticipated return date to allow the student's tutors and the Senior Tutor, to evaluate the evidence and decide whether a return to study is appropriate and what special arrangements, if any, should be made for the student's return.
+- a) Each student who suspends on health grounds should obtain a certificate from the College Doctor advising that this is necessary. - b) Any active disciplinary procedures should be suspended during a period of absence through ill-health, although this should not preclude their resumption if, having been judged fit to return to full-time study, fails to meet the required standard of application and progress. - c) The Academic Office will remind tutors of students expected to return from suspension at the beginning of the term before the anticipated return.
+Tutors should at this point establish contact with the student to agree the form in which he or she should provide evidence of their academic fitness to return to their programme of study - d) The student should obtain a medical certificate indicating that they are fully fit to return to full-time study, and setting out, if appropriate, any special adjustments that may need to be made, in sufficient time before the anticipated return date to allow the student's tutors and the Senior Tutor to evaluate the evidence and decide whether a return to study is appropriate and what special arrangements, if any, should be made for the student's return.
 Where timing permits the recommendation should be considered by Education Committee.
 However, if this is not possible, the student's tutors and the Senior Tutor will make the decision on behalf of the Committee and that decision will be reported to the following Education Committee meeting.